JaKooLit/Ubuntu-Hyprland/README.md

 - This Installer requires a user with a priviledge to install packages
 - This is only 24.10 Oracular Oriole.
 Check [`MAIN BRANCH`](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/main) for other Ubuntu Versions

-> [!WARNING]
-> If you have GDM already as log-in manager, DO NOT install SDDM.
-GDM (default) Ubuntu Login Manager works well with Hyprland
-> If you install SDDM, you will encounter issues.
-See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### Gallery and Videos
 #### 🎥 Feb 2025 Video explanation of installation with preset
 - [YOUTUBE-LINK](https://youtu.be/wQ70lo7P6vA?si=_QcbrNKh_Bg0L3wC)
 - [YOUTUBE-Hyprland-Playlist](https://youtube.com/playlist?list=PLDtGd5Fw5_GjXCznR0BzCJJDIQSZJRbxx&si=iaNjLulFdsZ6AV-t)

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
+Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots/tree/Deb-Untu-Dots) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old
 - the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)